 It's not uncommon for those with severe anxiety around new people to be suffering from what's known as social phobia or social anxiety.
 Find out what you have and how to cure it with my free 7-minute anxiety test.

 Your Anxiety Levels

-For the purposes of this article, when we say "strangers," we simply mean new people – not necessarily those that are dangerous or coming up to you on the street.
-Some anxiety around strangers is a good thing, because anxiety is what keeps you from putting yourself at risk in front of those you don't know.
+For this article, when we say "strangers," we merely mean new people – not necessarily those that are dangerous or coming up to you on the street.
+Some anxiety around strangers is a good thing because anxiety is what keeps you from putting yourself at risk in front of those you don't know.

 But of course, when you're at a fun social event with people that you trust, you want to be able to overcome that anxiety so that you can talk to them, meet them, and start friendships.
 The following are some ideas that can help you overcome stranger anxiety.